Henri Lazarof International Commission Prize

 By applying for the commission prize, each candidate accepts all of the regulations.

-- Spring 2021: The first payment of $7,500 will be sent to the winning composer.
+- Late Spring 2023: The first payment of $7,500 will be sent to the winning composer.
 Payment will be made only after the composer has read and signed all copies of the contract between Brandeis University and the winning composer.

-- Late Spring 2022: The winning composer’s new work will be premiered at the second annual Henri Lazarof Chamber Concert in the Slosberg Recital Hall at Brandeis University.
+- May 2024, date TBA: The winning composer’s new work will be premiered at the annual Henri Lazarof Chamber Concert in the Slosberg Recital Hall at Brandeis University.
 The winner is required to attend the concert premiere of the new work.
 Travel and accommodation expenses will be the responsibility of the winning composer.

 Scores (PDF FILES ONLY):